Mascot: The trusted reference standard for protein identification by mass spectrometry for 25 years

 Report Builder

-The Report Builder tab allows you to build a customised table of protein hits, which is particularly useful if you need a minimal list of proteins for a publication.
+The Report Builder tab is part of the Protein Family Summary report.
+It allows you to build a customised table of protein hits, which is particularly useful if you need a minimal list of proteins for a publication.
 You can choose which columns to include and their order, filter out proteins that are of no interest, such as one-hit wonders, and export the table in CSV format directly to Excel.

 The table has one row for each of the top-level protein hits, sometimes called anchor proteins.
 Since a family can contain several family members, grouped because they have shared peptides, there will be as many rows in the table as there are family members in the report.
 If the search results contain same-set proteins, and a preferred taxonomy has been selected, this will also apply to the selection of anchor proteins for the table.
 You can sort the table by clicking on a column header.
 The currently active sort order is shown by an arrow in the relevant column; up means ascending, down means descending.
 The table can be exported as CSV with one click, with sort order preserved.